arjohnaguilar/n8n-tse/README.md

 ---

-# 🧭 4.
+# 🧭 5.
 Support Flow (MANDATORY)

-## ✅ STEP 1: Confirm Issue Type
+## ✅ STEP 1: Confirm Application + Issue

-> “Just to confirm, is this a login or 2FA issue?”
+> “Which application are you having an issue with (Shipper App, PSP App, Logistic, or Admin), and is this a login or 2FA issue?”

 ---